briansfma/CarND-Traffic-Sign-Classifier-Project/README.md

 I realized very late that the two fully connected layers were a potential source of overfitting.
 Both of these were changed to dropout layers, and this made the big difference I needed, with the overfit delta dropping to 1.6-1.8% at best.
 Still not perfect, but now good enough that if the test accuracy is 99.9%, the validation accuracy can be above 98%, and test accuracy can now be above 97%.

+For those interested, the iterative progress (training accuracy, validation accuracy, etc across epochs) is logged in several text files within the extra folders in this Git (`./Runs with inception and dropout`, etc).

 * Which parameters were tuned?
 How were they adjusted and why?

 I experimented with convolution size and stride early on, but did not find any gains straying away from a 5x5 convolution with 1px stride.
 It seemed like most of the gains were to be found in filter depths and layer widths so I focused my parameter tuning there.

+To attempt to get the best performance possible out of the training epochs, I implemented parameter saving on the model only if the validation accuracy of the current epoch was better than all epochs past.
+This doesn't "help" the network per se but avoids losing progress if the training was going well and suddenly started performing worse.

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?